-Better understand the medical culture and learn how to increase the value of integrating behavioral science and family systems core principles into the practice of family medicine
+- Integrate behavioral science and family systems core principles into the practice of family medicine

-Fellows attend two events:
+Fellows attend three events:

-A mentoring relationship with two seasoned behavioral science educators
+- A mentoring relationship with two seasoned behavioral science educators

 - Participation in a mentored group of 4 fellows, who will meet at designated times during the conferences and by phone monthly through the remainder of the fellowship year

-- A Professional Learning Contract that will include a mentored scholarly project to be completed and presented at the STFM Annual Spring Conference
+- A Professional Learning Contract that will include a mentored scholarly project to be completed and presented at the second STFM Annual Spring Conference

-An opportunity to have your work highlighted in STFM publications and/or website
+- An opportunity to have your work highlighted in STFM publications and/or website

-—Barbara Ackerman, PhD, Class of 2014
+—Grace Wilson, PhD, Class of 2016

 For More Information

-Contact Julie Schirmer, LCSW, fellowship director.
+Contact Kathryn Fraser, PhD, fellowship director.